Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Conclusion

 in Yang-Mills theory on a three-dimensional Euclidean Cauchy surface.
-Here $\mathcal{G}^I$ denotes the group of allowed or boundary-preserving transformations and $\mathcal{G}^\infty_0$ the group of transformations that are trivial in the sense that they yield the Gauss law constraint through Noether's second theorem, and must therefore be viewed as redundant.
-Global gauge symmetries thus correspond to the asymptotic symmetry group with DES.
+Here $\mathcal{G}^I$ denotes the group of allowed or boundary-preserving transformations and $\mathcal{G}^\infty_0$ the group of transformations that are trivial in the sense that they yield the Gauss law constraint defining the constraint surface, and must therefore be viewed as redundant.
+Global gauge symmetries thus correspond to the physical asymptotic symmetry group.
 There were two main points to this derivation, corresponding to obtaining $\mathcal{G}^I$ and $\mathcal{G}^\infty_0$ respectively.